family60/social-network-API/README.md

 # social-network-API
 API for a simple social network web app that in theory would be used to allow users to share their thoughts and add their friends to react to their thoughts as well.
+This application uses Javascript, Node.js, Express.js, MongoDB, Mongoose, and Postman.

 ## Installation
 1. Clone repo to local machine